RyanCopley/NSO-GameCube-Controller-Pairing-App/README.md

 **About**

 This is a small tool I wrote that lets you connect the gamecube controller via USB to make it usable on Steam.
-All it does is connect to the plugged in controller and send the 2 commands to initialize it and set the LED.
+All it does is connect to the plugged in controller and send the 2 commands to initialize it and set the LED (idk if more are needed).
 Afterwards it stops the USB connection and connects via HID.
 Then it outputs the buttons sent via HID to check if it worked.

 **How to use**